tatref/libctr/README.md

 # Introduction
-This a library to parse CTR data files
+This a library to parse CTR data files, some of it is based on [DCxDemo's work](https://github.com/DCxDemo/CTR-tools)

 See the [reversing guide](./REVERSING_WALKTHROUGH.md)